massgravel/massgrave.dev/docs/intro.md

 ```
 irm https://get.activated.win | iex
 ```
-or (deprecated, will be retired on Aug 31 2024, use above instead)
+or (deprecated, will be retired on Dec 31 2024, use above instead)
 ```
 irm https://massgrave.dev/get | iex
 ```